ChristianHougaardPedersen/GMD1/Labyrinth-Legends/GDD.md

 ## Development Milestones
 1) "Prototype" of Labyrinth Legends - meaning a playable version of the game including at least one level where it is possible to control the player character and get a feel of the game.
-2) 10 (??) levels implemented, as well as UI and preferably sounds/music for the game.
+2) Tilesets, Sprites and Animations implemented, as well as Health and Scoring systems.
-3) The game is "finalized" meaning assets are implemented and such.
+3) AI for enemies, UI additions and improvements as well as additional levels.